-Thanks to technology, nowadays, you can backtest your trading strategy to find out how it would have fared under various stock market scenarios.
+Thanks to the latest technology enhancements, you can backtest your trading strategy to determine how it would have performed under various stock market scenarios.
 As a result, backtesting has become an essential tool in the arsenal of every portfolio manager who wants to be successful – for beginner traders, expert advisors and institutions.

 The following guide summarizes the results from hours of research to give you the top 10 best backtesting software for analyzing trade ideas.
 It covers anything from free and paid solutions to backtesting software for beginners and complex and powerful strategy tester programs for the more demanding ones.
 Now, let’s find out which alternative will suit you best!

-TrendSpider is another backtesting software solution worth a shout.
-The fact that it is the most convenient choice for the beginner or intermediate trader doesn’t mean it lacks features.
-Just the opposite, the software shines on the UI and capabilities fronts equally.
+TrendSpider is the best backtesting software with extensive capabilities of the integrated strategy tester.
+It is the most convenient choice for beginner and intermediate investors.
+The software shines on the UI and capabilities equally.

 TrendSpider’s users can rely on over 20 years of historical data on the daily time frame and extensive intraday data to feed into the backtested strategies.
 That way, the trader can guarantee the higher accuracy of his models and avoid strategies that would have underperformed when trading on real-time data.

 In addition, the backtesting features are suitable for long and short strategies and can apply realistic trade-by rules to mimic the real-life trading experience fully.

 The backtesting tool is chart-based (from 1-minute to monthly), meaning you can easily create technical buy and sell rules even without knowing how to write a single line of code.
 For example, you can combine different indicators, price action trading signals, portfolio chart patterns, volume and more to build custom strategies from scratch.